 New and stressful behavioural challenges can occur, such as the child taking out frustrations on the dog, which need to be handled carefully for the safety of both the child and the dog.

-At some point families will have to transition away from working with the dog as it approaches retirement as well as deal with losing the dog, through retirement or death, and explain it to the child.
+At some point families will have to transition away from working with the dog as it approaches retirement as well as deal with losing the dog through retirement or death, and explaining it to the child.
+Irish Guide Dogs will not replace the retired dog with a new dog upon its retirement or death.

 At times parents may have to deal with businesses or organisations refusing access to the Assistance Dog.
 Although refusal is against the law, it can be stressful dealing with such situations and consequences.